ClickHouse JS

 Compatibility with ClickHouse

 Likely, the client will work with the older versions, too; however, this is best-effort support and is not guaranteed.
-If you have ClickHouse version older than 23.3, please refer to ClickHouse security policy and consider upgrading.
+If you have a ClickHouse version older than 23.3, please refer to ClickHouse security policy and consider upgrading.

 Examples